grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 oo someone made a subscription spreadsheet thats better than the one i use https://x.com/gokulns/status/1740331355844862078

+im in the city today, rain and traffic earlier 🥹

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem